vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `test` - Folder with unit tests which is *required* for every new or rewritten module.
 - `hooks` - before/after hooks that are called before and after registration of module.
   - `beforeRegistration.ts` - Should be used in `beforeRegistration` config property.
-  - `bafterRegistration.ts` - Should be used in `afterRegistration` config property.
+  - `afterRegistration.ts` - Should be used in `afterRegistration` config property.
 - `router` - routes and navigation guards associated to this module
   - `routes.ts`- array of route objects that will be added to current router configuration.
 Should be used in `router.routes` config property.
   - `beforeEach.ts` - beforEeach navigation guard.
 Should be used in `router.beforeEach` config property.